san650/ember-cli-page-object/docs/v0.11.x/api/components.md

 ## Default attributes

-By default, all components define handy attributes to be used without been explicitely declared.
+By default, all components define handy attributes to be used without been explicitly declared.

 * [isVisible](/api/predicates/#isvisible)
 * [isHidden](/api/predicates/#ishidden)